NeuCleans/mission-statement/readme.md

 *To achieve the goals of this mission, we will:*

-* Focus on quality docs-first
+* Focus on quality docs/readmes first
 * User Docker and containers to facilitate seamless development across team members
-* Write unit tests
-* Practice TDD programming
+* Write unit tests & Practice TDD style programming
 * Use code-coverage tools
 * Ensure a proper CI/CD pipeline for each project